Cambridge City F.C.: Conference League era

-City suffered a last day relegation at Atherstone United in May 1996, only to be reprieved.
-After a few seasons struggling at the wrong end of the table, including another reprieve from relegation in 1999, City's league form improved at just the right time and the club joined the Football Conference's newly formed South Division in 2004–05, embarking on a successful FA Cup run in the same season – following United's relegation from the League in 2005, the two Cambridge clubs were only one division apart.
+Financial challenges and stadium uncertainty

 However, the club was encountering financial difficulties and the City Ground was sold to an Isle of Man company called Ross River, which was linked to Brian York, a man who had briefly been a director of the club.
 The board announced that it was to scrap the first team and transform the reserve team into a feeder for Cambridge United.
 This prompted the formation of a supporters' trust, who within weeks had taken over the running of the club.
-The club took Ross River to court, where it was ruled that the club were victims of fraudulent misrepresentation and bribery – the former chief executive Arthur Eastham having taken a £10,000 payment from Brian York. though the original deal was not overturned.
+The club took Ross River to court, where it was ruled that the club were victims of fraudulent misrepresentation and bribery – the former chief executive Arthur Eastham having taken a £10,000 payment from Brian York, though the original deal was not overturned.

-In May 2008 City were demoted from the Conference South, after their ground failed an FA inspection, to the Southern League Premier Division for the 2008–09 season.
-They were transferred into the Isthmian League Division One North for 2019–20, before switching to the Northern Premier League Midlands Division for the start of the 2021/22 season.

 Colours and badge

 Cambridge City have traditionally played in white shirts, leading to the club being nicknamed "The Lilywhites", they currently play in white shirts, black shorts and black socks.
 Their current away strip is sky blue shirts, sky blue shorts and sky blue socks.

 The club uses the city of Cambridge's coat of arms as a badge.
 It features a fortified bridge over a river.